1. Preparing your environment for installation

 4.10.2.
 Preparing a host for external databases

-Install a freshly provisioned system with the latest Enterprise Linux 9 or Enterprise Linux 8 to host the external databases.
+Install a freshly provisioned system with the latest Enterprise Linux 9 to host the external databases.

 -